-An important note.
+Important note.
 At IT Craft, we neither transfer estimates indiscriminately between our teams nor accept other companies’ estimates.

 We had clients whose business startup costs were too high due to multiple expenditures on fixing buggy source code produced by a previous development company.
-Moreover, their startup costs would have been lower if they had started startup development anew.
+Moreover, their startup costs would have been lower if they had started anew.
 Therefore, even if something seems “almost” fine, we make sure we can deliver promises.

-In this case, the new team might use the other team’s notes but it prepares its own estimate.
+In this case, the new team might use the other team’s notes, but it prepares its own estimate.
 We must ensure the new team understands the project and stays on the same page with the client.